1876 H CENT

 1979 Double Date

 Some 1979 cents show clear doubling on the date and occasionally other parts of the design.
-The degree and exact position of the doubling varies from coin to coin indicating this is machine doubling were the die was slightly loose and the doubling is created as the die bounces on striking.
-While not expensive, these are difficult to find.
+The amount and exact position of the doubling varies from coin to coin consistent with machine doubling were a slightly loose die creates the doubling when it bounces on striking.
+Examples with extra strong doubling, especially if all four digits are doubled command a premium.
+While not expensive, these are slight difficult to find.

 In 1980 while the design and alloy remain the same but the weight was reduced from 3.24 grams to 2.8 grams, the diameter from 19.05 mm to 19.00 mm, and the thickness from about 1.5 mm to 1.38 mm.
 Most people did not notice the change and while a 0.44 gram weight reduction does not sound like much, with a mintage of about 1 billion coins per year the raw material savings to the mint was huge.
 This standard was only used in 1980 and 1981.